This HTML automatically generated with rman for NEMO

 mknemo amuse

 will get you started on the install.
-Note there is a user release that does not need NEMO, which can be a set of pip install.
-A developer release is recommended with NEMO, the start of which will likely look as follows:
+Note there is a user release that does not need NEMO, which can be a series of pip install:

 cd $NEMO/local/amuse